Russell “Rusty” Curington: The Pharmacy Director Trying to Lose Patients

 “There are people who die because they can’t access the medications they need—including people who have insurance and should have access, but their copays are too high to meet their needs, plus pay their rent and feed their families,” Curington says.
 “And it’s not a supply problem—it’s an access problem.”

 Because the Charitable Pharmacy has no federal or state funding, it relies largely on free labor from volunteer pharmacists and interns and acquires drugs via donation—a process that’s legally trickier than it might seem, since it’s illegal for individuals to donate prescription medications.
 “Once a patient takes a drug home, we can’t touch it,” Curington says of this challenging nuance in the drug donation—it’s why so many perfectly good drugs go to waste.

-In 2002, Ohio became the first state to pass a repository law, which made it legal for healthcare providers to donate unused prescription drugs.
+In 2002, Ohio became the first state to pass a repository law, which made it legal for healthcare providers in nursing homes to donate unused prescription drugs.

 As such, the Charitable Pharmacy collects drug samples nearing expiration from doctors’ offices and manufacturers, as well as short-dated, unused prescriptions from assisted living and other medical facilities.
 When they can’t source a drug via donation, they use the funding they receive from Hamilton County or the profits from their eight thrift stores to purchase medication from wholesalers.

 “We’re an open book,” Curington says of his transparency.
 “I want people to come to us to find out how to open their own charitable pharmacy.”